thewtex/thesis/introduction/background_and_significance.rst

 density, or a combination of multiple aspects.
 Determining the most appropriate parameters depends on the ability to generate accurate and precise estimates of the parameter and on the amount of correlation between the parameter and the tissue state of interest.
-A parameter is most desireable there is high contrast between healthy and diseased tissue states, the parameter can be estimated with a high signal-to-noise ratio, and an image of the parameter has sufficient resolution to distinguish the structures present.
+A parameter is most desireable if there is high contrast between healthy and diseased tissue states, the parameter can be estimated with a high signal-to-noise ratio, and an image of the parameter has sufficient resolution to distinguish the structures present.